martinpiper/C64MegaCart/PiCartTool/ReadMe.md

 ## Cartridge types

 Different cartridges have different requirements for how to write the flash.
-C64MegaCart is the default option for this cart tool, however other cartridges can be configured:
+C64MegaCart is the default option for this cart tool, however other cartridges can be configured.
+The advanced configuration command line options must be used before the cartridge is accessed.

 | Type			| Command line options					| Typical time to erase and write	|
 | ---			| ---									| ---								|